Video conferencing – how to do it right?

 1. 2 Checking your internet connection

-To communicate well with your colleagues, partners, or clients via a video call you need a stable internet connection.
-Having high-speed connectivity ensures that audio and video are well synchronized, guaranteeing a smooth conversation without visual disruptions or audio inconsistency.
+You need a stable internet connection to communicate well with your colleagues, partners, or clients via a video call.
+High-speed connectivity ensures that audio and video are well synchronized, guaranteeing a smooth conversation without visual disruptions or audio inconsistency.

-Running a few tests before a business video conference (with a friend or co-worker) is a must.
+Running a few tests before a business video conference (with a friend or co-worker) is necessary.
 Make sure you understand how the technology works and check your equipment:

 • Mute and unmute the microphone to make a soundcheck